 Timeline Expectations

-For smaller solar setups, the big question is always the same: how long until I get permission to operate?
+For smaller solar setups, the big question is always the same: how long until I finally get Permission to Operate?
 From the moment you file the application, the clock starts ticking.
 The wait can change depending on a bunch of factors, and knowing what usually slows things down (or speeds them up) helps you plan better and keeps you from getting frustrated while you wait.

 Average Time Frame for PTO